BRENHINES/PipelineData/README.md

 #### 2.4. <u>Standardizing data:</u>
 Standardizing data is the process of transforming data into a common format to make it easier to compare and analyze.
-Normally, we should standardize the data by encoding categorical variables and normalizing numerical data as for countries and cities names which have to be capitalize or rounding float and the date format etc .
+Normally, we should standardize the data by encoding categorical variables and normalizing numerical data as for countries and cities names which have to be capitalized or rounding float and the date format etc .
 In the countries and cities names all the first lettre are already capitalize, so we don't need to standardize them. but for the others columns we need to standardize them.